The Last Protest Singer

 The Last Protest Singer is a posthumously produced album by the American singer-songwriter Harry Chapin, released in 1988.
 Chapin had been working on the album when he died in 1981.
 Up to 18 songs were on the master tape to a greater or lesser extent.
 Eleven of these were far enough advanced to create this album.

 The track listing on the Dunhill issue differs from that on the more recent Chapin Productions CD version, with Dunhill uniquely having 'Anthem'/'A Quiet Little Love Affair' and the Chapin Productions CD having 'Oh Man'.

-According to Chapin, album's name and lead track is in memory of Chilean activist Víctor Jara, who sang during his torture before being murdered for protesting the 1973 Chilean coup d'état.
+According to Chapin, the album's name and lead track is in memory of Chilean activist Víctor Jara, who sang during his torture before being murdered for protesting the 1973 Chilean coup d'état.